samaita/blog/content/posts/audit-test-data-and-penalty.md

 +4.7 percentage points
 ```

 The final number is still not particularly high.
-The dataset also contains only 106 addresses, so this does not mean Address Quality is 57.5% accurate for Indonesian addresses in general.
+The dataset contains only 106 addresses, so this does not mean Address Quality is 57.5% accurate for Indonesian addresses in general.

 But I trust this benchmark more than the one I started with.
 I have now reviewed the expected result for every record instead of assuming the labels are correct.
-The benchmark report also gives me enough information to inspect why an address failed instead of only looking at the overall accuracy.

-Running the test is also cheap.
+Running the test is also cheap:

 ```bash
 make benchmark
 ```

 It takes less than ten seconds to run all 106 addresses again.

-That means I can make a small change, run the same dataset, check what improved, and also check what became worse.
+I can make a small change, run the same dataset, and check both what improved and what became worse.

 I do not need to rely on a few addresses that happen to work when I test them manually.

-The unused-evidence penalty gives me another question to test.
+The unused-evidence penalty now gives me another question to test.

 Not every unused location name necessarily means a candidate is worse.
 An address can contain conflicting information, aliases, or a postal code that points somewhere different from the written hierarchy.